Annual Reports

 Highlights of the study showed that parents were the most helpful as well as the most widely used source of health information.
 Nine out of 10 students rated their parents 7.2 on a 1-10 helpfulness scale.
 The internet tied on helpfulness and was used by 88.9% of the students.
 The third most helpful source of health information was health focused coursework but this was used by only 43.8% of the students.
 At the time of the fieldwork, the electronic newsletter had just been launched and it was rated 4.8 on helpfulness and used by 43.4% of the students.

-The MONITOR, CECHE's online publication, addresses lifestyle-related diseases and environmental issues worldwide.
-It reaches health professionals and policy-makers in over 50 countries.
+In Focus, CECHE's new online publication, brings into focus lifestyle-related chronic diseases and environmental issues worldwide.
+It reaches health professionals and policy-makers in over 50 countries

 MONITOR Quicklinks